mayukhnair/dosrocket/README.md

 ==========================================================================================================
 All code and design © Mayukh Nair 2014.
 All rights reserved.

-DON'T ASK ME TO PUSH TO GITHUB, PLEASE.

 UTILIZES THE MYSQL JDBC DRIVER- REQUIRES MYSQL SERVER -available on www.mysql.com

 REQUIRES THAT THE USER HAS INSTALLED DOSBox VERSION 0.74 ON HIS/HER PC -available on www.dosbox.com